cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 ### Storage management

-Light client operations defined in the `02-client` spec are not always stateless.
+Light client operations defined in the `02-client` can be stateful, that is, they may modify the state kept in storage.
 For that, there is a need to allow the underlying light client implementation to access client and consensus data structures, and after performing certain computations, to update the storage with the new versions of them.

 The current implementation chooses to receive the updated value from the wasm module directly, and persist it into the storage at the `08-wasm` level.
 Alternatively, this could be delegated to the wasm implementation